In a nutshell

 - Most dramatically, the government ended the Renewables Obligation subsidy for small-scale solar panels and onshore wind farms a year earlier than planned in 2016.
 There is a grace period allowing projects which already have planning permission to receive funding, but businesses which had more long-term plans involving the subsidies will not and may be considering legal action.

 - A full Brexit would inevitably result in a loss of influence over EU environmental policy for the UK, but the potential domestic effect is more difficult to gauge.
 EU member states have historically been more willing to tackle environmental issues collectively, due to the reduced risk of businesses being undercut by competition from fellow European states.
-Leaving could therefore reduce the incentives for the UK to maintain its current level of environmental regulation, though this in turn is likely to depend on the trade deal the UK strikes with the EU.
+Leaving could therefore reduce the incentives for the UK to maintain its current level of environmental regulation – especially in the event of any economic downturn – though this in turn is likely to depend on the trade deal the UK strikes with the EU.

 - Keep on top of changes in environmental law using websites like www.endsreport.com.
 You should enhance your CV and prime yourself by joining organisations such as the Environmental Law Foundation (ELF) and the UK Environmental Law Association.
 The charity ELF provides a referral service for members of the public, organises lectures in London and produces regular newsletters for members.